mdditt2000/openshift-4-7/examples/as3-override/QuickStartGuide.md

 # AS3 Override Example

+**Note** CIS controller will need to be restart after applying update to AS3 override configMap.
+Enhancement to resolve this restart is planned

 AS3 Override is a refer of existing configuration on BIGIP.
 CIS is attaching these profiles/polices to the virtual

 ## Dos profile